 You may not even know where your sump pump is, especially if your Vancouver basement is finished.
 They are usually tucked away in some corner and are actually below floor level, in a hole known as a sump basin.
 Looking into the basin you can expect to see water – which is normal – as well as the sump pump.
 There are a variety of pump styles, but the most common is known as a pedestal pump which keeps the electric motor out of the water for easy servicing.
 Submersible pumps, with a waterproof, sealed motor, are located entirely under the waterline.
 Sump pumps are permanently wired to the home’s electrical system and usually have a battery back-up.
 Pedestal sump pumps are less expensive and can last up to 30 years, whereas submersible pumps typically last 5 to 15 years.

 What Does a Sump Pump Do?

-Sump pumps need to be maintained in order to work properly and should be inspected yearly.
+Sump pumps need to be maintained in order to work properly and you should have a sump pump inspection yearly.
 More frequent inspections are warranted in areas where sump pumps are subjected to heavier use due to a wet climate or a high water table.
 A sump pump failure could go unnoticed, resulting in a flooded basement and expensive repairs.
 The pump, its check valve, activation switch and basin need to be cleaned as part of a regular maintenance program.
 Not doing so may even invalidate your home’s insurance.
 Clearly Plumbing and Drainage are sump pump experts in Vancouver.
 Call us to set up an inspection and annual maintenance program.
 Learn more about local Vancouver plumbers.

-If your sump pump has not been serviced in the past year, you will be doing yourself and your family a big favor by calling Clearly Plumbing and Drainage to take care of that at the earliest possible time.
-By: Vince Singh
+If you have not had a sump pump inspection or service in the past year, you will be doing yourself and your family a big favor by calling Clearly Plumbing and Drainage to take care of that at the earliest possible time.
+Find plumbers near me now!